A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Abstract

 \section{Abstract}

 Creating a dataset for training supervised machine learning algorithms can be a demanding task.
 This is especially true for medical image segmentation since one or more specialists are usually required for image annotation, and creating ground truth labels for just a single image can take up to several hours.
 In addition, it is paramount that the annotated samples represent well the different conditions that might affect the imaged tissues as well as possible changes in the image acquisition process.
 This can only be achieved by considering samples that are typical in the dataset as well as atypical, or even outlier, samples.
-We introduce a new sampling methodology for selecting relevant images from a large dataset in a way that evenly considers both prototypical as well as atypical samples.
-The methodology involves the generation of a uniform grid from a feature space representing the samples, which is then used for randomly drawing relevant images.
-The selected images provide a uniform covering of the original dataset, and thus define a heterogeneous set of images that can be annotated and used for training supervised segmentation algorithms.
-We provide a case example by creating a dataset containing a representative set of blood vessel microscopy images selected from a larger dataset containing thousands of images.
-The dataset, which we call VessMAP, is being made available online to aid the development of new blood vessel segmentation algorithms.
+We introduce VessMAP, a heterogeneous blood vessel segmentation dataset acquired by carefully sampling relevant images from a larger non-annotated dataset.
+A methodology was developed to select both prototypical and atypical samples from the base dataset, thus defining an assorted set of images that can be used for measuring the performance of segmentation algorithms on samples that are highly distinct from each other.
+To demonstrate the potential of the new dataset, we show that the validation performance of a neural network changes significantly depending on the splits used for training the network.